N. Korea claims successful test of new medium-range missile

 BEIJING, Feb.
 13, Kyodo

-North Korea said Monday it has successfully test-fired a new medium-range ballistic missile, with leader Kim Jong Un hailing what he claimed is another way for the country to launch a nuclear attack.
+North Korea said Monday it has successfully test-fired a new medium- to long-range ballistic missile, with leader Kim Jong Un hailing what he claimed is another way for the country to launch a nuclear attack.

 The U.N.
 Security Council is making arrangements to convene an emergency meeting as early as Monday afternoon in New York following a request from Tokyo, Seoul and Washington, according to Japan's top government spokesman Yoshihide Suga.